 Content marketing gets more sophisticated and targeted every year

-Today, content marketers and content strategists spend more effort than ever before creating more intimate, personal experiences for customers across multiple channels.
-In the coming years, they are expected to do the same, or at least some will.
+Today, content marketers and content strategists spend increasing effort creating more intimate, personal experiences for customers across multiple channels.
 Many marketers are still grappling with the essentials of content production and distribution.

-What began a decade ago as a whisper in marketing corridors, the call to deliver personalized relevant content, has evolved into the realized imperative we know today as content marketing and customer experience management.
-Market leaders now realize the value of forging their competitive edge at the hands of content strategists, developers and content technologists.
-The leaders build expert teams that engineer a cohesive solution addressing the structure of content, personalizing it for unique users, designing it for multiple screen sizes, and delivering it across multiple channels and devices.
+The call to deliver personalized, relevant content, has evolved into the recognized imperative we know today as content marketing and customer experience management.
+Market leaders now realize the value of crafting their competitive edge in the hands of content strategists, developers and content technologists.
+Leaders build expert teams that engineer a cohesive solution addressing the structure of content, personalizing it for unique users, designing it for multiple screen sizes, and delivering it across multiple channels and devices.

-Further answering the call, many marketing and IT teams are merging creatively.
-Together, cross-functional teams engineer content strategies, systems and technologies that deliver real time, reactive, personalized intelligent content experiences.
-Budgets cross the chasm between IT and Marketing, and project operations are often mediated by cross-functional project management office that, when healthy, aligns strategy across multiple technology, operations, and marketing integrated initiatives.
+This call is answered further by the many marketing and IT teams merging creatively.
+Cross-functional teams are engineering content strategies, systems and technologies that deliver real time, reactive, personalized intelligent content experiences.
+Budgets spanning the chasm between IT, Marketing, and project operations are often mediated by a cross-functional project management office that aligns strategy across multiple initiatives.

 Not long ago, CMOs were slower to invest in the promise of "smarter" content.
-We expect that will start to change, but it will be slow-going.
-Most content teams have yet to show how disparate systems and technologies could really be sown together to deliver on the promise of real-time intelligent content.
+That is changing, but slower than we might wish.
+Most content teams have yet to show how disparate systems and technologies could be effectively integrated to realize the promise of real-time intelligent content.

-Most C-Levels do not yet understand the business value of intelligent content.
-Well-engineered content and data assets free content to work across an enterprise, to become moveable, interchangeable, and flexible; based on the who, what, when, where and how of every customer interaction.
+Most C-level executives don't understand the business value of intelligent content yet.
+Well-engineered content and data assets unleash content to work across the enterprise, to be mobile, interchangeable, and flexible; based on the who, what, when, where, and how of every customer interaction.

-But the realized value comes two and three steps removed from the spend, which makes CEOs, CIOs and CMOs often unable to come to a common conversation about investing in enriching content assets.
+However, the realized value of content is a few steps removed from the spend, which makes CEOs, CIOs and CMOs often unable to come to a common conversation about investing in enriched content assets.

-McKinsey suggests the new role of the marketing technology officer (MTO) could be a near-term reality, however this anointing of a new C-level czar ignores the need for a more holistic set of content engineering skills and process throughout the organization.
+McKinsey suggests that the new role of the marketing technology officer (MTO) could be a near-term reality.
+However this anointing of a new C-level czar overlooks the need for a more holistic set of content engineering skills and processes throughout the organization.

-CMOs and CIOs don't need another general on the battlefield, but rather skilled content engineers and a content engineering process making complex multichannel content marketing possible.
+CMOs and CIOs don't need another general on the battlefield, but rather skilled content engineers and a content engineering process that makes complex multichannel content marketing possible.

 It is good to see marketplace leaders recognize the need for collaboration among marketing and IT.
-However, the understanding of how marketing and technology collide is birthing a need for specialized talent able to synthesize marketing goals, technology solutions and data analysis into a methodology capable of producing intelligent content and ideal customer experiences.
+However, the awareness of marketing and technology collisions is spawning the need for specialized talent able to synthesize marketing goals, technology solutions, and data analysis into a methodology capable of producing intelligent content and ideal customer experiences.

 CMOs are beginning to understand that content technology unlocks the user experience.
-It’s the dawn of the era for smart content, and aligned technology and marketing teams.
-Intelligent content is content enriched with structure, metadata, schema, taxonomies, and other markup — ready to change and rearrange in real time based on rules and user context.
-The discipline of content engineering plays a role for marketing teams keen on delivering the right content to the right person on the right device at the right moment.
+It’s the dawn of the smart content era and aligned technology and marketing teams.
+Intelligent content is enriched with structure, metadata, schema, taxonomies, and other markup — ready to change in real time based on rules and user context.
+Content engineering plays a role for marketing teams keen on delivering the right content to the right person on the right device at the right moment.

 Content engineering tames the complexity between content strategy, content management systems, and customer experience management.
-To truly understand content engineering, one must understand how content engineering ultimately makes content intelligent and enables personalized customer experiences.
+To truly understand content engineering, one must understand how it ultimately makes content intelligent and enables personalized customer experiences.
 Content engineering is the discipline of organizing and shaping the structure and application of content, especially digital media, within technical environments.
-Content engineering disciplines impact every industry, business unit, and technical environment that works with content.
+Content engineering impacts every industry, business unit, and technical environment that works with content.